swaptacular/swpt_debtors/README.md

 # browser, for example) presents a token, and to verify the validity
 # of the token, internally, a request is made to the OAuth 2.0
 # authorization server.
 This is called "token introspection".
 This
-# variable sets the URL at which token introspection requests will be
+# variable sets the URL at which token internal introspection requests
-# send.
+# will be send.
 OAUTH2_INTROSPECT_URL=http://localhost:4445/oauth2/introspect

 # Connection string for a PostgreSQL database server to connect to.